ansys/pystk/doc/source/contribute/documentarian.rst

   are inserted in the document.
 You do not need to include the screenshots yourself.
 However, do include the graphics widgets (2D or 3D) at points in your example.
-When the documentation is built, a screenshot of the widget will be inserted in its place.
+When the documentation is built, a screenshot of the widget is inserted in its place.
 Jupyter widgets are included in :py:mod:`~ansys.stk.core.stkengine.experimental.jupyterwidgets`.